flutter/website/src/development/ui/advanced/splash-screen.md

 ### Android S

-See [Android Splash Screens][] first on how to configure your launch screen on Android S.
+To configure your launch screen on Android S, check out [Android Splash Screens][].

 As of Android S, you must use the new splash screen API in your `styles.xml` file.
 Consider creating an alternate resource file for Android 12 and higher.
-Also make sure that your background image is in line with the icon guidelines, see [Android Splash Screens][] for more details.
+Also make sure that your background image is in line with the icon guidelines;
+check out [Android Splash Screens][] for more details.

 ```xml
 <style name="LaunchTheme" parent="@android:style/Theme.Black.NoTitleBar">